Tracking and Mapping in Medical Computer Vision: A Review: Conclusion

 \textbf{How do we localize in changing environments?} If an environment is changing, is it still helpful to try to localize against a map that is out of date?
 For example if tissue has been cut, we should ignore the map at all points near that region.
 Thus, we need to design new ways to adaptively manipulate maps.

 \textbf{How do we robustly deal with drift and feature change over time?} For features that are initially defined to be a point, how do we track them if the feature changes -- e.g., blood splatter or translucent shifting of mesentery layers.
-Some of these are ill-defined, but the question comes to when do we update a feature's state and acknowledge a change in visible appearance.
-Of course, this depends on the application, for example on a mesentery layer, a feature could be anywhere in the translucent layer and is not easy to semantically define.
+Some of these are ill-defined, but the question comes to when do we decide to update a feature's state and acknowledge a change in visible appearance.
+Of course, this depends on the application.
+For example on a mesentery layer, a feature could be anywhere in the translucent layer and is not easy to semantically define.

-\textbf{How (or should) we quantify what is happening out of frame?} For maintaining a map of the environment, assuming motion happens out of frame can be useful.
+\textbf{How (or should) we quantify what is happening out of frame?} For maintaining a map of the environment, assuming that motion happens out of frame can be useful.
 That said, we cannot ever truly estimate the state of tissue.
-The question comes with an idea of how do we deform the map in order to best improve performance and correctly update the state when tissue comes back into view.
+The question comes down to how do we deform the map in order to best improve performance and correctly update the state when tissue comes back into view.
 For maintaining performance in deformable bundle adjustment, loop closure, and drift-correction, maintaining a map is important, so the question comes to how do we keep these without making overly coarse assumptions.

-\textbf{SfM is to SLAM as NERF is to ...?} The works of iMAP~\citep{sucarIMAPImplicitMapping2021} and NICE-SLAM~\citep{zhuNICESLAMNeuralImplicit2022} bring live NERF-optimization into a SLAM field.
+\textbf{SfM is to SLAM as NERF is to ...? or, How do we represent a map in a neural manner?} The works of iMAP~\citep{sucarIMAPImplicitMapping2021} and NICE-SLAM~\citep{zhuNICESLAMNeuralImplicit2022} bring live NERF-optimization into a SLAM field.
 The question is how we can do this with an underlying deformable motion model as a primary goal.
-This again moves back to the question of how best to define models.
+This again moves back to the question of how best to define models (Section~\ref{sec:discussmodels}).